SANDIPAN22/MEMbooster/backend-membooster/envTemplate.md

 ## File name and location

-- File name should be => .env.{environment_name} Example: if the environment is 'dev' then name will be ".env.dev"
+- File name should be => .env
-- This env file should be locatedat that level where this file is present
+- This env file should be located at that level where this file is present
+- Mandatorily gitignored it before pushing into remote repository.

 ## The mandatory variables needed and their types